ryanwentzel/ryanlwentzel.com/collections/_prayers/2024-09-22-even-the-darkness-isnt-dark-to-you.md

 ---
 title: "Even the Darkness Isn't Dark to You"
 subtitle: "A prayer based on Psalm 139:11–12"
 description: A prayer based on Psalm 139:11–12 for those who feel alone in the darkness. *\"Lord God, heavenly Father, I no longer can see your radiant face.
 The darkness threatens to overwhelm me.
 I fear it will crush me under its weight.
-But you see me.
-You are with me, even in this dark pit.\"*
+But you see me; you are with me, even in this dark pit.\"*
 date: 2024-09-22 12:37:19 -0700
 img:
     url_lg: "https://cdn.ryanlwentzel.com/assets/img/content/malik-earnest-xgxzqRpK0UE-unsplash-lg.webp"